 HS, AP, Coll; D, G, L

 See nanotechnology in action!
 The LED Color Strip Kit illustrates the properties of LEDs (light-emitting diodes) and semiconductor materials with a series of hands-on, minds-on activities that fulfill NSES Science Content Standards and STL Technology Content Standards.
 Because semiconducting materials found in LEDs are grown virtually an atomic layer at a time, LEDs represent an exciting application of nanotechnology.
+This kit can be used as a demonstration or as an activity for group work (additional color strips available).

 The LED Color Strip Kit contains: